webstylecenter/Homepage/README.md

 ![alt text](https://pvd.onl/oy59sb.jpg)
 A powerful dashboard tool to keep track of your favorite news sites, daily tasks, reminders, and so much more.
 FeedNews.me, previously called "It's my Homepage" brings you a site that you can set as startpage of your browser, or use Electron to run it as an app.
 I personally use it all day, with my news sources like Neowin, iDownloadblog and many more next to my Youtube subscriptions, todo-list and weather updates all in one place.

+# Warning!
+This is the Symfony branch.
+This version doesn't work yet, and has limited to no functionality at all.
+Please use the master branch to play with FeedNews, unless you want to merge the master functionality into the Symfony version.

+The Symfony branch is used to transition between Silex to Symfony4.
+After completed, the master branch will have it's 2.0 release.
+Thank you!

 # Functionality
 - Read and manage RSS Feeds
     - Assign colors to different sources